 Folders can also be synced to another Mac if you’d rather have a more local backup for your backups!
 It’s also possible to take your backups and create a bootable clone of your Mac’s disk for the most thorough backup imaginable.
 Also, check out how to backup iPhone to mac.

-How to get deleted photos back using Finder on macOS Catalina 10.15 and macOS Big Sur 11
+How to get deleted photos back using Finder on macOS Catalina 10.15 and later

-FInder is your Mac’s default location for managing folders and files on your Mac.
-It can also be used to locate and restore files or photos.
+Finder is your Mac’s default location for managing folders and files.
+If you regularly back up your iPhone, Finder can also be used to locate and restore photos on macOS 10.15 and later: